yelghali/prompt-based-tutorial-AKS/README.md

 For Both Developers and Admins:

+- How can I use Azure Policy to enforce governance and compliance across multiple AKS clusters?

+- How can I use Azure Monitor to monitor the health and performance of multiple AKS clusters?

 - How do I manage clusters at scale using GitOps and Azure Policy in AKS?

+- What are some best practices for managing multiple AKS clusters at scale?

 ## Architecture guidance and best practices for AKS